SW

 State-Specific Notes

 Arizona's arid climate means construction sites may go weeks without rain, but the intense monsoon season (July–September) demands fully operational BMPs.
 ADEQ uses the AZPDES permit numbering system (not NPDES).
-The CGP permit number AZG2016-001 has been in effect since 2016 and was administratively extended; ADEQ issued a draft renewal that was under review.
-Operators should verify whether a new permit has been issued.
+AZG2025-001 replaced AZG2020-001 (which had replaced AZG2016-001); coverage under prior permits does not automatically transfer — a new NOI must be submitted via the myDEQ portal.
+The permit expires August 28, 2030.
 Projects on tribal lands may require coverage under EPA's federal CGP rather than the AZPDES permit.

 Disclaimer: This information is provided for general reference only and may not reflect the most current regulatory requirements.
 Always consult the ADEQ website and applicable regulations before beginning any construction activity.